matfish2/craft-optimum/README.md

 // Pagination code
 {{ optimumFireEvent('recordsPerPage') | raw }}
 ```
- > **_NOTE:_** as this method is not using a tag, you would need to call the `optimumfireEvent` method in order to inject the script which sends the event data to GA4.
+ > **_NOTE:_** as this method is not using a tag, you would need to call the `optimumFireEvent` method in order to inject the script which sends the event data to GA4.

 > **_NOTE:_** The `optimumFireEvent` method must be called AFTER `optimumGetVariant`, as the former sets the variant.
 #### 3. Test your variants